Condensation inside shelters

 Posted by on 11/29/2018

-shelter is leaking.
-The moisture is actually condensation from the cats
+The moisture people see inside the shelter is actually condensation from this warmer air...from the cats

 themselves!
 The condensation is likely to be very obvious at

 some times and not at others, as the temperature and humidity fluctuate.

 But since our shelter helps protect the cat from the cold by creating a zone of warm, moist air where the cat sleeps, condensation

 will always be present when the cat is using the shelter.